What is YouTube Creator Music?

 Illustration of the YouTube Creator Music logo.

-It’s a much-needed replacement for YouTube’s Audio Library with a far bigger selection of music.
-Creators will be able to hunt for anything from the freshest hip hop beats to classic rhythm & blues, with popular songs from record labels included too.
+It was launched as a much-needed replacement for YouTube’s Audio Library with a far bigger selection of music.
+Creators are able to hunt for anything from the freshest hip hop beats to classic rhythm & blues, with popular songs from record labels included too.

 🤩